pinot-contrib/pinot-docs/configuration-reference/functions/stpoint.md

 # STPOINT

-Returns a geometry type point object with the given coordinate values.
+Returns a geometry or geography type point object with the given coordinate values.

 ## Signature